-We have been having some major burger discussions around the house lately.
-And one thing that we have decided is that there are many components to a great burger.
+We have been having major burger discussions around the dinner table lately.
+One thing that we have decided is that there are many components to a great burger.
 Meat only being one of them.
 Next is the part that holds it all together; otherwise, known as the bun.
-This tried and tested recipe for homemade everything hamburger buns is easy!
+This recipe for homemade everything hamburger buns is so easy to make.

-I did a bit of research before I just jumped in with the same old recipe I tried before.
+I did a bit of research before I just jumped in with the same recipe I tried before.
 It seemed that all recipes were pretty much the same: flour, water, yeast, oil, milk and a little salt and sugar.
 Not rocket science.
-I just decided to play around a bit with measurements, ingredients and kneading.
-I wanted the bun to have great texture, a nice crumb and melt in your mouth flavor.
-It couldn’t just be “yawn” a bun.
-Sesame and poppy seeds are cute and all; but we needed flavor.
-I made a mixture of seasonings, sprinkled it on the top before baking, and guess what?
-The buns turned out to be a dream.

 The recipe is easy.
 You have time to make a batch or two, for your Fourth of July celebration.
 Go crazy.
 Try some new flavors.
 Have fun with the recipe.